olemb/overdub/README.rst

 Overdub - Simple Multilayered Music Recording
 =============================================

+.. note:: This is a historical branch that has and undo feature which allows you to undo the last recorded layer.

 .. image:: screenshots/playing.png

 Overdub allows you to record into an audio buffer with unlimited